nikimanoledaki/sustainability-journey-with-gitops/README.md

 kubectl port-forward pod/prometheus-k8s-0 9090 -n monitoring
 ```

-Then, query Prometheus to gather data about Flux Controllers living in the `flux` namespace:
+Then, we will query Prometheus to gather data about Flux Controllers living in the `flux-system` namespace.

-Query the Prometheus Pod `prometheus-k8s-0` with a curl request at the `api/v1/query` endpoint with the following [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query:
+We can write queries for the Prometheus Pod `prometheus-k8s-0` with a curl request at the `api/v1/query` endpoint.
+For example, here is a query that gathers the current (`curr`) energy of compute (the CPU, denoted by `pkg`) in milliJoule:

 ```bash
 curl -G http://localhost:9090/api/v1/query --data-urlencode "query=pod_curr_energy_in_pkg_millijoule{pod_namespace='flux-system'}" | jq
 ```

 In the command above, the flag `--data-urlencode` is used to pass a Prometheus query in PromQL syntax.
 The result is piped to `jq` to transform it into json format.

 The query itself measures the energy consumption of all of the Pods in the `flux-system` namespace, where the Flux controllers are deployed.

 There are four Flux controllers.
 These are the controllers for Sources, Helm, Kustomize, and Notification resources.

-The command below returns the **sum** of the energy consumed by the Flux controllers:
+The command below returns the **sum** of the energy consumed by the CPU to compute the Flux controllers:
 ```bash
 curl -G http://localhost:9090/api/v1/query --data-urlencode "query=sum(pod_curr_energy_in_pkg_millijoule{pod_namespace='flux-system'})" | jq
 {